amboxer21/DogSitter/README.md

 [ **OVERVIEW** ]

-This app was made to record my neighbor's dogs while their dogs are shitting while walking their dogs.
+This app was made to record my neighbor's dogs while their dogs are shitting when out walking their dogs.
 This is achieved by using OpenCV and Tensorflow on a Raspberry Pi cluster.

 I have four overclocked Raspberry Pi's that all run Gentoo Linux.
 Three of these Pi's are 4b's and one is a 3b which will eventually be swapped out for another 4b.